qqqlab/madflight-docs/docs/Board-FC3.md

 This is a Raspberry Pi Pico2 on steroids.
 Use it as a flight controller, or for a project that requires precise orientation sensing with the on-board 10DOF best-in-class sensors.

-The layout of the pins is similar to the Raspberry Pi Pico2, but with added 5V power pins to make it easy to connect external components like RC receivers, GPS with compass, 4-in-1 ESC, Servos, Radars, etc.
+The layout of the pins is similar to the Raspberry Pi Pico2, but with added power pins to make it easy to connect external components like RC receivers, GPS with compass, 4-in-1 ESC, Servos, Radars, etc.

 Easy mounting: Use the standard 30.5mm x 30.5mm mounting holes to fit your drone frame.
 Or use double sided tape to mount the board, the board has no components on the back.

-Power the board directly from 3 ~ 6V (eg. USB or 1S LiPo), or use the included DC-DC converter to connect larger batteries.
+Power the board directly from 3 ~ 5.5V (eg. USB or 1S LiPo), or use the included DC-DC converter to connect larger batteries.
 For added flexibility the DC-DC converter board can be top or bottom mounted.

-Even when using all interal functions, the external pins can be used for:
+Even when using all internal functions, the external pins can be used for:

 - 22 PWM pins
 - 8 DSHOT pins